 Bingelis, Firewall Forward

 A subtle advantage of Alibris is that it's possible to find previous editions of things that have since been updated.
-I am told that this is important for books such as Roark's (there are some purists who believe the later editions are too theoretical).
+I am told that this is important for books such as Roark's (most editions reorganize all of the tables, making it hard to figure out what was in Edition 6, "Table 8" when you only have Edition 7).

-There are, though, certain texts in aeronautics that are both highly valuable, and very hard to find.
+There are certain texts in aeronautics that are both highly valuable and very hard to find.

 Among these are the texts that have been independently published by their authors, therefore don't show up through the regular search pathways.

-To make it easier for members to find these books, here's a list of sources for the rare books that every aeronautical engineer must have.
+To make it easier for members to find these books, here's a list of sources for the rare books that every aeronautical engineer should have.
+I will do my best to add new links whenever I find them.
+Thanks to BVF, terning, Wittenborn, and edbgtr for their input.
+Anyone with additions can e-mail me (see my "profile").

 A company named DARcorp has many rare books available (including some in this list). www.darcorp.com